N3BCKN/lazy_init/README.md

 Q: Can I use lazy_attr_reader with private methods?

-A: Yes, the generated methods respect the same visibility as where they're defined.
+A: Yes, generated methods respect the same visibility as where they're defined.

 Q: How do I debug dependency resolution issues?